 Results on Gourd&Apple and Light Stage Data Gallery.

-Code, models and datasets will be available soon.
+Code, models and datasets are available at Github!

 We thank Hiroaki Santo for his help with the comparison to DPSN.
 We also thank Boxin Shi and Zhipeng Mo for their help with the evaluation on the DiLiGenT benchmark.
 We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan X Pascal GPU used for this research.
 Kai Han is supported by EPSRC Programme Grant Seebibyte EP/M013774/1.